 I am myself the possessor of a letter patent issued by the Queen in which she confirmed the grant of a doctorate to my father.
 The letter, bearing her great seal, concludes with the statement that she witnessed it “at Westminster the fifth day of November in the twenty-eighth year of our reign”, which means it was witnessed on 5 November 1979.

 You might think that the use of regnal years goes back deep into the medieval past.
 Not so.
 The Norman kings after 1066, like their immediate Anglo-Saxon predecessors, rarely referred to regnal years.
 They certainly did not use them, in the fashion of the present queen, to date their charters and letters.
 Indeed they did not date their charters and letters at all, which has given later historians great fun trying to do so.

 All this changed with the accession of Richard I in 1189, and it is with him that the history of the regnal year really begins.
 From the start of his reign, Richard’s charters and letters all ended with a clause stating where and when they were issued.
-Thus a typical charter of Richard ends with the statement that it has been given by his chancellor at “Winchester on the 23 day of April in the fifth year of our reign”, which means it was issued on 23 April 1194.
+Thus a typical charter of Richard the Lionheart ends with the statement that it has been given by his chancellor at “Winchester on the 23 day of April in the fifth year of our reign”, which means it was issued on 23 April 1194.

 There was here, however, a major difference from modern practice.
 Richard’s regnal year began not on the day of his father’s death – as our current queen’s does – but on the day of his coronation.
 Henry II had died on 6 July 1189, but Richard was not crowned until 3 September 1189, and it was only then that he called himself king and his regnal year began.
 In the intervening period Richard, like his successor John, styled himself merely ‘lord of England’.